spierala/blog-posts/mini-rx-comparison.md

 Feature Store uses Redux under the hood:
 Behind the scenes a Feature Store is creating a _feature reducer_ and a corresponding _setState_ action.
 The _feature reducer_ is registered in the Redux Store and the Feature Store state becomes part of the global state object.
-The Feature Store dispatches its _setState_ action when calling `setState()` and the _feature reducer_ will update the feature state accordingly.
+When calling `setState()` the Feature Store dispatches its _setState_ action (with the new state as action payload) and the _feature reducer_ will update the feature state accordingly.

 ![Image description](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/2wgzrqjoz5ikedd3by3h.png)

 See the `FeatureStore` source [here](https://github.com/spierala/mini-rx-store/blob/3.0.0/projects/mini-rx-store/src/lib/feature-store.ts).

 #### Links
 - 🤓 Learn more about MiniRx on the [docs site](https://mini-rx.io)
 - ⭐ [MiniRx on GitHub](https://github.com/spierala/mini-rx-store)